PatternsOfChange/POFit/README.md

 2. **Assess long-term effects**: Evaluate sustained engagement in training and its impact on performance over time.

 ### Contact
-For further details or collaboration, contact [your_email@example.com].
+For further details or collaboration, contact [juancarlos@lucidity.work].